Answered By: Staff Archives and Special Collections Last Updated: Nov 16, 2018 Views: 168

 Most, if not all, of the records are not in English.
 They might be in Russian (Cyrillic alphabet), they might be in Church Slavonic.
 They haven't been translated, so far as we know.
 So while you can use the guide to find out what reel you need, if you don't read those other languages, you might want to get the help of somebody who does.

 We're not the only library with copies of these.
-Loussac Library has copies of most of the reels (and parking is free there) as does the Alaska State Library in Juneau and the Rasmuson Library at the University of Alaska Fairbanks.
+Loussac Library (the main branch of the Anchorage Public Library) has copies of most of the reels (and parking is free there) as does the Alaska State Library in Juneau and the Rasmuson Library at the University of Alaska Fairbanks.
 Libraries outside of Alaska have copies of the microfilm, too.
 If you're not near a library that has copies, you should be able to interlibrary loan the reels you want and have them delivered to your library.
 Check first if your library has a microfilm reader.

 These are not a complete set of the Church records.
 Barbara Sweetland Smith wrote a very helpful guide to Russian Orthodox Church records in Alaska in 1980.
 It is called: Russian orthodoxy in Alaska : a history, inventory, and analysis of the church archives in Alaska with an annotated bibliography and can be found at CD3089.K6 S55 1980 in the Consortium Library's Alaska collection and many, many other libraries in Alaska.
 If you're not finding what you are looking for in the above sources, you may also want to check with the Diocese of Alaska to see if they know of any more.